Resealing a grant

 If debts are outstanding in Queensland, you also need to:

-- advertise in the appropriate newspaper and the Queensland Law Reporter, and serve notice on the public trustee
+- advertise in the Queensland Law Reporter, and serve notice on the public trustee